shakacode/rescript-logger/README.md

 ## Developing
 Repo consists of 2 parts:
-- BuckleScript loggers: dependencies are managed by `yarn`
+- BuckleScript lib: dependencies are managed by `yarn`
 - Dune ppx: dependencies are managed by `esy`

 Clone repo and install deps: